 Claude finished his Diploma thesis.
 Congratulations!

-Application for WE-Heraeus seminar accepted.
+Our application for the WE-Heraeus seminar got accepted.

-Prof M. Weigt visited our group.
+Prof. Martin Weigt visited our group.

 Dr. Jeff Noel (Rice University, TX, USA) visited our group for a month.

 Prof. Changbong Hyeon (KIAS, Korea) visited our group for two weeks.